Know Before You Go - Passenger Bobsleigh

 Session Schedule: What should you expect?

-You will need to check in at the Guest Services building 5-10 minutes prior to your session start time.
+You will need to check in at the Guest Services building 10-15 minutes prior to your session start time.
 Those who are not checked in at session start time will not be permitted to slide.
+Operations may be slightly modified to adhere to current health & safety policies & recommendations to prevent the spread of COVID-19.

 - Sign a waiver